9 must-have real food kitchen tools to help you cook healthy food from scratch!

 Our whole family uses the blender to make smoothies and other healthy concoctions, so it often is used daily, if not several times a day.
 It’s one of the best purchases we’ve ever made.

-Out of all the kitchen tools mentioned in this post, our grain mill has been with us the longest.
-We bought it when I was pregnant with my second oldest daughter, and she’ll be 18 soon!
+Out of all the kitchen tools mentioned in this post, our grain mill is one we use a lot.
+We bought our first grain mill when I was pregnant with my second oldest daughter, and she’s now in her 20s!

 Early in our marriage, I had read that grains lose many nutrients and become rancid shortly after being ground into flour.
 Therefore, to preserve the freshness and potency of the grains, a grain mill was necessary.